 Farmed + Foraged

 Foraged and farmed goods are from right in my own ‘backyard’.
 This leaves out the mystery of if it was sustainably grown/harvested.
 Foraged items are only harvested when their is plenty.
 Farmed items are non gmo and are never treated with synthetic pesticides or fertilizers.

 Before making a product, I do not ask myself.
 “Could I make this?”
 Instead, I ask, “Should I make this?”
 While designing I often think of a line from a Kimya Dawson song, “Is the price of every living thing what your product is worth?”
 Sure, that may sound a little extreme, but in the grand scope of things it is not.
 There are all different types of approaches when it comes to sustainability.
 My biggest worry and focus when creating is how much waste will ultimately end up in landfills because of this or how much will our earth suffer because of this?
 There are greater things in this world then running my own creative business, like the World itself.
 So what am I doing about it?

 I only use Young Living essential oils.
 This is the only company in complete control of their farms, distillery, and products.

 I dabbled in essential oils for years before finding my friends at Good Vibe Oily Tribe.
 I can sit here and explain the difference in qualities till the moon shines, but its nothing compared to experiencing it yourself.
 I use essential oils for emotional and immune support.
 I use them to make all kinds of DIY items from cosmetics, toiletries, crafts, herbal products, and more.
 I turn to them for support when we are sick or hurt.
-It’s a lot of things I know, but that’s why its nice to have grab your oils AND someone to help you learn your way around them.
+It’s a lot of things, I know, but that’s why it’s nice to have your oils AND someone to help you learn your way around them.
 Click here when you ready to get started with your own kit.